alchemy-fr/Phraseanet-plugin-skeleton/README.md

 ## License

-Phraseanet Plugin Skeletor is released under the MIT license
+Phraseanet Plugin Skeleton is released under the MIT license

 synopsis
 demonstrate how to make an interface plugin for prod IHM.